erdosn/jester-recommendation-lesson/README.md

 # The Jester Dataset

+# Recommender Systems
+* Youtube
+    * Clustering
+        * Recommends videos in your preferred languages
+    * Interview on the Algorithm [Here](https://www.youtube.com/watch?v=h2SscdSVzE8)
+* Shopping
+* Amazon
+* Netflix
+* Spotify
+    * Interview with DS at Spotify [Here](https://www.youtube.com/watch?v=_TWgsvF4hBQ)
+* Ads

+# Questions
+* are there specific algorithms? what is happening under the hood?
+* What does a train/test split look like?
+    * predict ratings
+    * train on some chunk of rated data
+    * test on another chunk of rated data

 ![](https://vignette.wikia.nocookie.net/helmet-heroes/images/9/9b/Jester_Hat.png/revision/latest/scale-to-width-down/340?cb=20131023213944)

 Today we will be building a recommendation system using User ratings of jokes.

 By the end of this notebook, we will know how to
 - Format our data for user:user recommendation
-- Find the cosign similarity between two vectors
+- Find the cosine similarity between two vectors
 - Use K Nearest Neighbor to indentify vector similarity
 - Filter a dataframe to identify the highest rated joke based on K most similar users.